This feature is available in the following account plans.

 Use the time selector to set if data is related to the "now" moment of time or the moment of time around the data point you clicked on.

 Monitors track your Metrics or Logs data in real time and send notifications when noteworthy changes happen in your production applications.
-The Infrastructure tab shows any Monitors with a Critical, Warning, or Missing Data status that are tracking logs or metrics on the Entity.
+The Entities tab shows any Monitors with a Critical, Warning, or Missing Data status that are tracking logs or metrics on the Entity.

 Next to the Entity, you'll see any of the following icons indicating the type of Monitor alert that has triggered.